 With Will and Paige back in school, our house dynamic is shifting again.
 It does at the start and end of every summer.
 And I love that subtle shift … it means that sometimes I am the only one home.
 And sometimes it’s just Paige and I.

 It’s also nice that the weather is turning to something that resembles fall – cooler temperatures, especially at night and in the early morning, and warm sunshine during the days.
 It’s a glorious retreat from the burning temperatures and thick humidity of August.
 And this afternoon, I even noticed that the leaves are beginning to drop from the trees.
-Progress, baby.

 Really, as much as I love summertime, beautiful days spent away from the beach are more akin to torture than fun (lots of people would disagree with me, I am sure, but to me, summer must be spent at the beach).